His car reeked of greasy pepperoni pizza…

 Ten months after entering into a relationship with Magento …

 Gymshark returned home to Shopify, using RyanFosterDesign to replatform and power its ecommerce with Shopify Plus.
-Importantly, Gymshark is using Shopify Scripts, which offers merchants the ability to write their own custom code on Shopify’s servers.
+Importantly, to optimize their ecommerce fashion site, Gymshark is using Shopify Scripts, which offers merchants the ability to write their own custom code on Shopify’s servers.

 With scripts, merchants can have it all: the freedom to write their own code as well as the scalability, reliability, and affordability associated with cloud-based ecommerce.